 4. Not being open to alternative meanings.

-You might find a mark on the palm that someone said (or you read somewhere) that it means a specific thing.
+You might find a mark on the palm that someone said (or you read somewhere) that means a specific thing.
 The meaning might be entirely wrong for the person who is getting the reading.

 Always have a second and maybe third meaning to give the client a chance to choose which is likely to be the case for them.
-For example An island on the life line, it can denote illness or injury.
+For example, An island on the life line, can denote illness or injury.
 It can also mean the person is divided in their decisions.
 They might also be going through a period of uncertainty.
-There are many scenarios for a line to be divided, so please do not frighten your clients by telling them it is a distressing sign.
+There are many scenarios for a line to be divided, so please do not frighten your clients by telling them it is definitely a distressing sign.

 5. Breaking privacy rules.

 If you have any client records, it is your responsibility to keep those records safe and secure.
 Your client trusts that you will not publicise or otherwise talk about any personal issues with others.